WSUReuther/SuperManual/docs/01_accessioning/01_01_overview.md

 ## Accessioning Workflow

-Accessioning is a combined effort between the Collection Archivist or Field Archivist (whichever is applicable), the Reuther Facility Coordinator, and the Digital Curation and Preservation Archivist.
+Accessioning is a combined effort between the **Collection Archivist** or **Field Archivist** (whichever is applicable), the Reuther **Facility Coordinator**, and the **Digital Curation and Preservation Archivist**.
 Collection Archivists are responsible for their own accessioning (this includes born-digital and AV materials).
 The Field Archivist is responsible for accessioning all collections without a dedicated collection archivist.

 Outlined below is the workflow followed for each incoming collection.